 |Severe Knee Injuries||£65,440 to £90,290||Joint disruption, osteoarthritis, ligament damage and a long treatment process|

 Each case will be treated on its own individual basis of circumstances and so we must be clear in saying that these amounts are averages and by no means a guarantee of what amount you may be awarded.

 No win no fee is another name given for a Conditional Fee Agreement.
-This agreement outlines our professional relationship and the responsibilities we have as your legal representatives and the expectations we have of you as our client.
-It also states that no monies are paid to us except in the occurrence that we win your case for you and in these circumstances your fee will be taken as a small percentage, which can legally only be a maximum of 25%, of your final settlement award.
+This agreement outlines our professional relationship and the responsibilities we have as your legal representatives, as well as the expectations we have of you as our client.
+It also states that no monies will be paid to us unless we win your case for you.
+In these circumstances, your fee will be taken as a small percentage, which is a legally capped deduction from your final settlement award.

 With our no win no fee policy, there are no upfront costs or in fact any costs during the whole process and so allowing you to have fantastic legal representation without any of the financial risk often associated with personal injury claims.
 By using our service, you not only dramatically increase your chances of a successful outcome, but also you get to hire legal help without the worry and stress of any negative effects on your current finances.

 The panel of solicitors at Legal Helpline have been specialising in the personal injury claims industry for many years and have a wealth of experience in handling scaffolding accident injury claims.